-• Completed the California Basic Educational Skills Test (CBEST) or met the Basic Academic Requirements as defined by the CTC HERE.

-- Healthcare Clearance - Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available. - If a positive skin test is received, then proof that TB is not active by a doctor's note of x-ray results before student teaching. - Certificate of Clearance Fingerprint Clearance
+- Completed the California Basic Educational Skills Test (CBEST) or met the Basic Academic Requirements as defined by the CTC HERE. - Healthcare Clearance (must have been within the last 2 years). - Official copy of the Tuberculin Skin test or evidence of having taken a TB test if official copy is not available. - If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching. - Fingerprint Clearance.